BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down text document.

+#### **Distractions From The Moment I Wake Up**

+There is no doubt about it, there are way too many distractions available in the modern world.
+This morning I have so far listened to about 10 minutes of a podcast about proteins, followed the fascinating story of how the Verve lost the rights to their best known song, got a fevered update on US politics and how some recent election result changes everything, seen a comic in Romania have a go at an Israeli member of the audience and get an analysis of why the Russians are in trouble economically and are having to increase their level of conscription.

+All this before I was even ready for a cup of tea.

+I am not an entirely innocent victim of course.
+I do have a choice.
+And the choice I need to make is to avoid distraction.
+I need to adopt the attitude that an alcoholic does.
+I don’t have the willpower to dip in and out of distraction at will.
+I have to avoid it altogether.
+If I fall off the wagon it will be some time before I get back on, and that is time I can’t get back again.

 #### **Should I take a siesta?**

 It has been unusually hot for the last couple of days.
 The heat belt up in my office by the mid afternoon making it very difficult to work.
 I found myself almost involuntarily taking a snooze.
 It turned out to work rather well I regained consciousness in time for dinner, and then felt wide-awake through the evening and was able to more than catch up.